History of Turkish football

 Football was introduced to the Ottoman Empire by Englishmen living in the area.
 The first matches took place in Selanik, now known as Thessaloniki, in 1875.
 F.C.
 Smyrna was the first football club established in Turkey.
 The same men brought football from İzmir to Istanbul in 1895.
 The first competitive matches between İzmir and Istanbul clubs took place in 1897, 1898, 1899, and 1904.
 The İzmir team won every match.

-Early years (1875–1958)
+Early years (1875–1923)

-The first Turkish man to play the sport was a soldier on assignment in İzmir in 1898.
+Football was played between English soldiers and sailors in Ottoman Empire in the late 19th century and it was quickly spread to the minorities, Greeks, Armenians, and the Levantines.
 The first teams in the Ottoman Empire consisted of Greek, Armenian and English players.
+One of the first matches recorded in the Empire was in 1889 between Levantine teams: Bournabat Football Club played against Constantinople FC, according to historian Mehmet Yüce.